The Kali Ghat Temple: Where Time Bows to Mahakali

 It is believed that the temple originally stood on the banks of the Hooghly River, a prominent distributary of the Ganga.
 Over time, as the river shifted its course, the temple came to rest along the banks of what is now known as the Adi Ganga.

 This sacred waterway holds immense religious importance.
-Even today, many devotees perform a holy dip in the Adi Ganga before stepping into the Kali Ghat temple complex, considering it a spiritual purification ritual before encountering Mahakali.
+Even today, many devotees take a holy dip in the Adi Ganga before entering the Kali Ghat temple complex, considering it a spiritual purification ritual before their Darshan of Ma Kali.

 Story of Kali Maa — A Place of Divine Choosing & Popular Origin Stories